Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: Hyperbolic viscosity solutions

+The main theorem in this section ensures that, up to a constant, there is only one hyperbolic solution to the Hamilton-Jacobi equation $H(x,d_xu)=h$ when the limit shape is given.

+\begin{definition} Given a configuration $a=(a_1,\dots,a_N)\in\Omega$, let us denote by $\calS_a$ the set of hyperbolic viscosity solutions of the Hamilton-Jacobi equation $H(x,d_xu)=h$, where $h=\frac{1}{2}\norm{a}^2$, such that all its calibrating curves have the configuration $a$ as the common limit shape. \end{definition}

-Thus, if $a\in\Omega$ is the limit shape of a hyperbolic motion, then $\norm{a}=\sqrt{2h}$, where $h>0$ is the value of the energy constant of the motion, and the norm of the configuration is taken with respect to the mass inner product in $E^N$.
-This explains the choice of the constant $h$ in definition \ref{Sa}, since as we will see, any calibrating curve of a solution $H(x,d_xu)=h$ must have energy $h$. \end{remark}
+\begin{remark} If $a\in\Omega$ is the limit shape of a hyperbolic motion, then $\norm{a}=\sqrt{2h}$, where $h>0$ is the value of the energy constant of the motion.
+This explains the choice of the constant $h$ in Definition \ref{Sa}, since as we have already noticed, any calibrating curve of a hyperbolic viscosity solution $u\in\calS_a$ must have energy $h$. \end{remark}

-We will see that the uniqueness of the solutions to the Hamilton-Jacobi equation has a geometric interpretation.
-The Jacobi-Maupertuis metric of level $h\geq 0$ is the Riemannian metric on $\Omega$ given by

-where $U$ is the Newtonian potential and $g_m$ is the flat metric on $E^N$ induced by the mass inner product.
-Every motion of the Newtonian $N$-body problem with energy constant $h$ is actually a geodesic of the Jacobi-Maupertuis metric $j_h$.

-\begin{remark}[Calibrating curves as geodesic rays] Any calibrating curve of any given viscosity solution of the Hamilton-Jacobi equation turn out to be a minimizing geodesic.
-In particular, the calibrating curves of any hyperbolic viscosity solution --~that is, the curves $\gamma:(-\infty,0]\to E^N$ given by condition (ii) in Definition \ref{def.hyp.visc.sol}~-- are minimizing on each compact interval.
-It follows that for each of these calibrating curves $\gamma(t)$, the reversed curve $\gamma(-t)$ defined on $[0,+\infty)$ is a geodesic ray. \end{remark}